The Provisional Committee was created to develop new ideas, programs and benefits for Provisional RGD members.

 David is an ambitious multi faceted designer and creative thinker.
 His skill set is deeply rooted within the structure and the development of visual communication vehicles and experiences.
 From post secondary studies within graphic design, David has continued developing as an industrial designer, a designer within marketing environments, and an enthusiast of wayfinding systems and strategies.
 A healthy combination of both an individual drive to succeed and compete along with a strong sense of collaboration ensures the success and quality of both large and small scale projects.
 David strongly believes that the execution of successful design is best achieved with strategy, intellect, planning through the creative process and the determination to create and deliver quality.

 Derek Veenhof Provisional RGD, Graphic Designer, Reimer GraphicsDerek is a graphic designer & digital illustrator working in the sign industry with Reimer Graphics.
-My freelancing work as Shapestate Creative encompasses brand identity, logo design, print design, web design, layout and typesetting.
-Alumni of Niagara College's graphic design program.
+His freelancing work as Shapestate Creative encompasses brand identity, logo design, print design, web design, layout and typesetting.
+He is an alumnus of Niagara College's graphic design program.

 Presented by Heather Angell Prov.
 RGD at RGD's AGM on April 27, 2017